GenericMappingTools/gmt/doc_modern/rst/source/sphtriangulate.rst

 .. only:: not man

-    sphtriangulate - Delaunay or Voronoi construction of spherical lon,lat data
+    Delaunay or Voronoi construction of spherical lon,lat data

 Synopsis
 --------